Zhou-London/gscpp/README.md

 You may add more flags.
 Check Nerd Font Pather for more.

+## TODO

+- Anyone knows if it's possible to hard-code these icons into the source code?

 ## License

 This Font Software is licensed under the SIL Open Font License, Version 1.1.
 This license is available with a FAQ at [https://openfontlicense.org](https://openfontlicense.org)